AdobeDocs/experience-manager-65.en/help/sites-developing/extending-analytics-components.md

 >[!NOTE]
 >
 >It is often desirable to track data from the ContextHub.
-For information about using javascript to obtain this information, see [Accessing Values in the ContextHub](/help/sites-developing/extending-analytics.md#accessing-values-in-the-contexthub).
+For information about using JavaScript to obtain this information, see [Accessing Values in the ContextHub](/help/sites-developing/extending-analytics.md#accessing-values-in-the-contexthub).

 #### Adding the Tracking Component to Sidekick {#adding-the-tracking-component-to-sidekick}